AElnamaki/django-no-time/README.md

 python AS.py --project-name MyProject --app-name App1 App2 --page-names "home,about" "dashboard,profile" -y
 ```
 ### FILE S
-- For handling data structures and performing manipulations, our Python code is designed to be efficient and robust
+- For handling files structures and prepar them for performing manipulations, our Python code is designed to be efficient and robust
 ```sh
 python ID.py path-to-your-project
 python ID.py